rust-embedded/discovery/src/01-background/README.md

 **Power consumption.** Most microcontrollers consume a fraction of the power of a full blown processor.
 For applications which run on batteries, that makes a huge difference.

-**Responsiveness.** To accomplish their purpose reliably, some embedded systems must always react within a limited time interval (e.g. the "anti-lock" breaking system of a car).
-If the system misses a *deadline*, a catastrophic failure might occur.
+**Responsiveness.** To accomplish their purpose, some embedded systems must always react within a limited time interval (e.g. the "anti-lock" breaking system of a car).
+If the system misses this type of *deadline*, a catastrophic failure might occur.
+Such a deadline is called a "hard real time" requirement.
+An embedded system which is bound by such a deadline is referred to as a "hard real-time system".
 A general purpose computer and OS usually has many software components which share the computer's processing resources.
 This makes it harder to guarantee execution of a program within tight time constraints.

 **Reliability.** In systems with fewer components (both hardware and software), there is less to go wrong!